-- Winter Dinner Meetings times to be bought forward 30 minutes to 6:30pm for 7:00pm - Keep a lookout for the 2021/2022 Diary for Dinner Meeting dates - 50th Anniversary Celebrations TBA possibility October / November by BILL PERRY Images by Bill Perry to go rowing before daylight!
+- Winter Dinner Meetings times to be bought forward 30 minutes to 6:30pm for 7:00pm - Keep a lookout for the 2021/2022 Diary for Dinner Meeting dates - 50th Anniversary Celebrations - - TBA possibility October / November by BILL PERRY Images by Bill Perry reduced the number of rowers and it's only for the diehards skiff.

+to go rowing before daylight!
 Zoom has been taken to Cliff's Shed for maintenance to gunnels, rollicks, and footrests.
-The booking sheet has been modified to allow for booking of additional rowing days with only one skiff.
+The booking sheet has been modified to allow for booking of additional rowing days with only one with the annual migration to warmer climes by the locals has